mxpiotrowski/pandoc-lecturenotes/sample.md

 ### Customize the display of presenter notes

-To customize the style of presenter notes, in both Presenter and Rehearsal modes and in exported documents, you may use the `presenter-not command like so:
+To customize the style of presenter notes, in both Presenter and Rehearsal modes and in exported documents, you may use the `presenter-notes` command like so:

 ```
 presenter-notes: text-scale(2), alignment(left|right|center), Helvetica